amalra1/BodybuildingPoseClassifier/README.md

 ### Step 3 (Optional): Visualizing a Skeleton

+When running the main_train script, the program will already generate skeletons for all of the raw data used for training.
-If you want to check how MediaPipe "sees" a pose in a specific image, run:
+If you want to check on another image (validation ones for example), run:

 ```bash
 python main_visualize.py path/to/any/image.jpg